logo

 Outside of Canada, the biometrics of foreign nationals are collected at a Canada-authorized Visa Application Centre (VAC), which can be found in over 180 countries around the world.

-If you apply for your Canada Visitor Visa through iVisa, we’ll send you detailed information on where the nearest application centre is located, what to bring (required documents and valid passport), and how to make an appointment.
+You can apply for your Canada visa directly with the Government of Canada or with us.
+When you apply with us, we’ll send you detailed information on where the nearest application center is located, what to bring (required documents and a valid passport), and how to make an appointment.
 We will also provide you with the biometric instruction letter needed to make an appointment.

 The Canada biometrics fee depends on your nationality and other factors, such as if you are applying with family members.